jesusamauri/myLinuxConfig/README.md

 # myLinuxConfig
-files that will allow me to feel like home(you can use it as a base start for your home)
+Files that will allow me to feel like home(you can use it as a base start for your home)

 This is collection of my configuration files and support files that help me to go throug my every day, giving a hand when i got short from memory and i dont remember which program